-Figure 2.1: An example of the project main file with the DbDrv driver included classname - class of the driver, DbDrv for the respective driver.
+Figure 2.1: An example of the project main file with the DbDrv driver included module - name of the module linked to the driver, DbDrv in this case.

 To include the driver in the project, add a block of type IODRV, renamed to DB, and connect it to the Drivers output of the main EXEC block.
 The name of this block (DB, see Fig. 2.1), is the prefix of all input and output signals provided by this driver.
 The four most important parameters are: